In addition to property management, Nesbitt Realty is a full-service real estate brokerage serving Browntown

 To understand the powerful protection a 1031 exchange offers, consider the following examples:

-- A landlord has a $100,000 capital gain and incurs a tax liability of approximately $35,000 in combined taxes (depreciation recapture, federal and state capital gain taxes) when the property is sold.
+- A property owner has a $100,000 capital gain and incurs a tax liability of approximately $35,000 in combined taxes (depreciation recapture, federal and state capital gain taxes) when the property is sold.
 Only $65,000 remains to reinvest in another property.

 Assuming a 25% down payment and a 75% loan-to-value ratio, the seller would only be able to purchase a $260,000 new property. - If the same property owner chose to exchange, however, he or she would be able to reinvest the entire $100,000 of equity in the purchase of $400,000 in real estate, assuming the same down payment and loan-to-value ratios.

-As the above example shows, exchanges shelter property owners from capital gain taxes as well as facilitating significant portfolio growth and increased return on investment.
-In order to access the full potential of these benefits, it is crucial to have a good working knowledge of the exchange process and the IRC.
-For instance, an accurate understanding of the key term “like-kind” can reveal possibilities that could have otherwise been overlooked.
+As the above example demonstrates, exchanges protect rental investors from capital gain taxes as well as facilitating significant portfolio growth and increased return on investment.
+In order to access the full potential of these benefits, it is crucial to have a comprehensive knowledge of the exchange process and the IRC.
+For instance, an accurate understanding of the key term “like-kind” can uncover possibilities that could have otherwise been overlooked.

 What is a short-sale?

 A short-sale happens when the seller sells a property for less than what is owed on the property.
-In the past, because of market contractions, some of our real estate investor clients have found themselves in an untenable situation with regards to their rental.
+In the past, because of market contractions, some of our investor clients have found themselves in an untenable situation with regards to their rental property.
 In those cases the best way out was often a short sale.
-Quite frankly, due to market expansion and inflation, this has not been much of an issue lately.
+Quite frankly, due to market expansion and inflation, this has not been much of a concern lately.

-On the other hand, if you need it, members of our staff have CPDE (certified distressed property expert) training.
-We can go over the ramifications of a short-sale help you decide if that option is best for you and your property.
+Still, if you need it, members of our staff have CPDE (certified distressed property expert) training.
+We can explain to you the consequences of a short-sale help you decide if that choice is best for you and your rental unit.

-Our Guide to Real Estate is a free resource for everyone who wants to learn more about Browntown and neighboring areas.
-The Guide to Real Estate has data regarding what has sold and what is for sale, as well as some interesting facts that you might not be aware of.
-Also, our Guide spotlights some aspects of living in Browntown.
-Definitely, most of this is useful for purchasers and sellers, but rental investors and renters might also find this information to be somewhat sobering.
+Our Guide to Real Estate is a free tool for everyone who wants to learn more about Browntown and surrounding areas.
+The Guide to Real Estate provides facts about what has sold and what is currently listed, and a few surprising facts that you might not know.
+In addition, our Guide features many of the aspects of life in Browntown.
+As a matter of course, most of this is interesting for buyers and sellers, but landlords and tenants will probably also find these tools to be somewhat useful.

 Landlord Reference

-a good source for property owners in Browntown
+a free archive for property owners in Browntown

 - Collections and evictions